NGEF: Aftermath

 However while NGEF Ltd., Bangalore, no longer exists, its subsidiary in Hubli continues to operate.
 The unit NGEF (Hubli) Ltd. was set up in 1984 as a motor manufacturing unit of NGEF at Gokul industrial estate Hubli.
 By 1988 all Mfg, activities were fully shifted from Gokul industrial estate to Rayapur at 10 acres of developed land allotted by KIADB with 1,02,000 Sq.ft. built-up plant.

 While the Hubli unit continues to make profit and is hence supported by the state government, there were talks of reviving the Bangalore unit by utilising its property and machinery.
-In 2009, years after NGEF was shutdown, there were still some employees whose dues had not been paid yet.
+In 2009, years after NGEF was shut down, there were still some employees whose dues had not been paid yet.